amplience/dc-delivery-sdk-android/README.md

 ##### Java

-To filter content in Java you must pass an array of FilterBy, even if you just have one
+To filter content in Java, pass an array of FilterBy objects:

 ```java
 ContentClient.getInstance().filterContent(
     new FilterBy[]{